ohmy-cz/shopping-list/README.md

 # Shopping list

-## Plan your grocery list with your partner in realtime.
+## Plan your grocery list, with your partner, in realtime.

 When it's time to go to the store, share the list with your partner (and kids) and ask them to get groceries from different categories - save time on the mundane.